brainfotech/school2go/template/template/assets/plugins/bootstrap-daterangepicker/README.md

 `separator`: (string) Separator string to display between the start and end date when populating a text input the picker is attached to

-`locale`: (object) Allows you to provide localized strings for buttons and labels, and the first day of week for the calendars
+`i18n`: (object) Allows you to provide localized strings for buttons and labels, and the first day of week for the calendars

 `singleDatePicker`: (boolean) Show only a single calendar to choose one date, instead of a range picker with two calendars; the start and end dates provided to your callback will be the same single date chosen